MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-windows-hybrid-use-benefit-licensing.md

 ms.author: georgem

 ---
-# Azure Hybrid Use Benefit for Window Server and Windows Client
+# Azure Hybrid Use Benefit for Windows Server and Windows Client
-For customers who purchased Software Assurance, Azure Hybrid Use Benefit allows you to bring your on-premises Windows Client and Windows Server licenses to Azure and run Windows virtual machines (VMs) in Azure at a reduced cost.
+For customers with Software Assurance, Azure Hybrid Use Benefit allows you to use your on-premises Windows Server and Windows Client licenses on Azure and run Windows virtual machines (VMs) in Azure at a reduced cost.
+Azure Hybrid Use Benefit for Windows Server includes Windows Server 2008R2, Windows Server 2012, Windows Server 2012R2 and Windows Server 2016.
+Azure HUB for Windows Client includes Windows 10.
 For more information, please see the [Azure Hybrid Use Benefit licensing page](https://azure.microsoft.com/pricing/hybrid-use-benefit/).

+>[!NOTE]
+>Only Enterprise customers with Windows 10 Enterprise E3/E5 per user or Windows VDA per user (User Subscription Licenses or Add-on User Subscription Licenses) (“Qualifying Licenses”) are eligible.
+>
+>

 ## Ways to use Azure Hybrid Use Benefit
 There are a couple of different ways to deploy Windows VMs with the Azure Hybrid Use Benefit: